sesam-community/Sesam-Deployer/README.md

 ENVIRONMENT=test,
 "DRY_RUN": true
 ```

+Depending on value of VAULT_AUTH, VAULT_TOKEN should hold different relative values.
+If VAULT_AUTH="git-token" VAULT_TOKEN should hold a developer git-token to authenticate with Vault using github authentication methode.
+If VAULT_AUTH="approle" VAULT_TOKEN should hold a role_name to authenticate with Vault using approle authentication methode.

 ## I want to improve this!
 What can I do?
  * Add support for pushing straight to the extra node, instead of to a git repo. (not my use case, though it might be later)
  * Add support for keyvault 1 (kv1)